Generic Name: mycophenolic acid (MYE koe phe NOLE ik AS id)

 Before taking this medicine

-a stomach ulcer or other disorders of your stomach or intestines;
+a stomach ulcer or other disorder of your stomach or intestines;

 a viral, bacterial, or fungal infection; or

-a rare hereditary deficiency of hypoxanthine-guanine phosphoribosyl-transferase (HGPRT) such as Lesch-Nyhan and Kelley-Seegmiller syndrome.
+a rare inherited enzyme deficiency such as Lesch-Nyhan syndrome or Kelley-Seegmiller syndrome.

 See also: Pregnancy and breastfeeding warnings (in more detail)